serghine-abdelillah/Calculator/README.md

 ## steps to run each file
  1 - install VScode or any editor you like \
- 2 - clone the repository using `git clone`
+ 2 - clone the repository using `git clone` \
+ 3 - open VS code
 ### C File

 ### Python File